-Finally the development community has woken up to the critical importance of a child’s early years if a child is to reach her potential.
-Children need the right nutrition, to feed their fast growing bodies and brains.
-A malnourished child will be cognitively impaired, this is irreversible by the age of around 4 years.
+We are beginning to see recognition within the development community of the critical importance of a child’s early years if they are to reach their potential.
 Young minds thrive when they are stimulated and their bodies cared for.
+Children need nutrition for growth, as cognitive impairment from malnutrition is irreversible from around the age of 4 years.
 Trauma in early years can have dramatic long-term impacts on mental health.
-The greatest challenge is bringing all these factors together.
-Our contribution to this fascinating work has been on education.
-Children learn in many ways, but play is an essential component, enabling a child to develop fine and gross motor skills, build relationships and learn to take risks.
+The greatest challenge is combining these factors and we believe this can be achieved through education.
+Play is an essential component of child learning, possessing a child with the ability to develop fine and gross motor skills, build relationships and learn to take risks.

-Oshun has partnered with Out of the Box Partnerships from the outset and are delighted to have supported the first adventure playground in Addis Ababa (outside of the Sherton Hotel grounds!).
-Sally Duncan’s work delivering this project has been an inspiration.
-The faces of the children in Balderas Condominium say it all.
-We are now working on plans for an early years centre on the site and two more playgrounds will be constructed in 2017.
+Oshun has partnered with Out of the Box Partnerships and are delighted to have supported the building of the first adventure playground in Addis Ababa.
+Sally Duncan’s work delivering this project has been an inspiration and the faces of the children in Baldaras Condominium say it all.
+We are now working on plans for an early years centre on the site with two more playgrounds to be constructed in 2017.
 Please do get in touch if you would like more information about ways to support this fun and exciting project.

 Educated girls, healthy women…

-The triennial Women Deliver Summit in Copenhagen in May was an impressive event, bringing together over 169 countries.
-The focus was on women’s health, however, education is the key to achieving better health outcomes, especially for girls.
+The triennial Women Deliver Summit in Copenhagen in May was an impressive event.
+The summit was based on women’s health, with the key message that better education is essential to the achievement of better health outcomes.
 An educated girl is more likely to marry later and have fewer, healthier children.
 A literate mother is more able to support her children’s learning journey.
-Better education is essential to the achievement of better health outcomes.
-Working for the Global Partnership for Education and their Board Chair, Julia Gillard, we organised a series of side events linking education and health including in emergency environments and in for children with disabilities.
-With our production partner, Vivace, we also organised a fantastic exhibition stand, which quickly turned into a film location for everyone from the cast of Glee to Sesame Street!
+Working for the Global Partnership for Education and their Board Chair, Julia Gillard, we organized a series of side events linking education and health, including in emergency environments and for children with disabilities.
+With our production partner, Vivace, we produced a fantastic exhibition stand which quickly turned into a film location for everyone from the cast of Glee to Sesame Street!

 Children in emergencies need education too…

 Hot on the heels of Women Deliver, we were at the World Humanitarian Summit in Istanbul.
 The first UN Summit of its kind brought leaders from across the globe to discuss the challenges of delivering support to the world’s most vulnerable citizens.
-Never has there been a greater need for diplomatic efforts to come together with development and humanitarian assistance.
-Fragmentation is inefficient and resources are insufficient.
-We need to work together more effectively.
+Never has there been a greater need for diplomatic efforts to come together more effectively.
 It is not clear that WHS succeeded in creating greater coherence, though public pronouncements rarely do justice to the decisions taken in the margins.

-Alongside the launch of ECW, we hosted a public meeting to discuss the challenges children in Africa face.
-Attended by the Presidents of Somalia and Mali, former Prime Ministers Julia Gillard and Gordon Brown, and a former First Lady of South Africa and Mozambique, Graça Machel, who authored the seminal report on the impact of armed conflict on children in 1996 this was a lively and engaging debate.
+Alongside the launch of ECW, we hosted a lively and engaging debate in the form of a public meeting to discuss the challenges facing children in Africa.
+This was attended by the Presidents of Somalia and Mali, former Prime Ministers Julia Gillard and Gordon Brown, and a former First Lady of South Africa and Mozambique, Graça Machel, who authored the seminal work on the Affects of Conflict on Children in 1996.

-As we turned in to summer, the Girls’ Education Forum took over our lives.
+As we tuned in to summer, the Girls’ Education Forum took over.
 Working with DFID we created a dynamic and engaging event.
 Nyradzayi Gumbodzvanda, rallied the audience and we were left in no doubt that gender equality is the key to unlocking development.